 If UK manufacturers need further convincing that decarbonisation can transform their businesses for the better, a report published recently by the CBI, entitled 'Seize the Moment', sets out a cross-industry vision for a dynamic and future-focused economy, which is committed to winning the global race to net zero.
-The report states that taking action to decarbonise operations could unlock growth opportunities worth £700bn for the UK economy by 2030.
+The report identifies 'decarbonisation' as one of six business-led opportunities that the UK could capture by 2030, which are worth around £700 billion to the economy.